 Normally, your contributions to an individual retirement account are tax free.
 The tax bite comes when you retire, start taking withdrawals and pay tax on them along with your other income.
-It's possible to make nondeductible contributions to your IRA, however.
-Those contributions become your basis.
+If you pay in more than the IRS lets you deduct, or just want to add extra funds to your IRA, these amounts are called nondeductible contributions.
+These nondeductible contributions establish your IRA's basis.

 IRA and Income Limits